anthony-aylward/ucsd-bioinf-labs/README.md

 Populate a database with information on faculty and their salient features, perhaps in .csv or .json format.

 ## Third Aim
-Wrap collected data with an intuitive graphical interface.
+Wrap collected data with an intuitive and useful graphical interface.